0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Irreversible time limited participation to the nobility up until the period of the
 <span className="note"><small>The bourgeois revolutions include the English Civil War (1642-1651), the American War of Independence (1775-1799), the French Revolution (1789-1799), the European revolutions of 1830 and 1848, and the unification movements in Germany and Italy.</small>bourgeois revolutions.</span>
 During this age, irreversible time developed into its generalized form—the inevitable unfolding of events for themselves, crushing any individual in its path.
-This was the emergence of the temporality of **Chronological time**: a progression of time marked by the unfolding events of the commodity, a time controlled by the market imperatives of the commodity.
+This was the emergence of the temporality of **Chronological time**: a progression of time marked by the unfolding events of the commodity, and controlled its market imperatives.
 This is a time of clocks that is measurable, ordered, countable, and structured.
 The bourgeoisie, as rulers of the economy and specialists in the ownership of commodities, untethered history from the administration of the state and privileged the management of the economy.
 Increasing literacy and the historical power unleashed by the proliferation of the printing press democratized and diminished the hegemony of irreversible time.